Automattic/blaze-ads/readme.txt

 == Installation ==

-Install and activate the WooCommerce, Jetpack and Woo Blaze plugins, if you haven't already done so, then go to "Marketing->Blaze for WooCommerce" in the WordPress admin menu and follow the instructions there.
+Install and activate the WooCommerce, Jetpack and Blaze Ads plugins, if you haven't already done so, then go to "Marketing->Blaze Ads" in the WordPress admin menu and follow the instructions there.

 == Changelog ==